tdauth/scala-futures-promises/README.md

 The implementation with Scala should be much easier than with C++ since the garbage collection makes all shared pointers for callbacks unnecessary.
 Besides, better abstraction is possible since the futures and promises are heap-allocated in Scala.
 Therefore, the library can provide abstract classes or traits.
+This allows real abstraction for the derived methods which can already all be implemented in the traits.
+Only the core methods have to be implemented by a concrete implementation.
+The trait `Factory` has to be extended for creating instances of the concrete implementations.

 ## Automatic Build with TravisCI
 [![Build Status](https://travis-ci.org/tdauth/scala-futures-promises.svg?branch=master)](https://travis-ci.org/tdauth/scala-futures-promises)